 Hernia surgeries are one of the most common surgeries in the U.S. among all age groups.
 Children, adults and elderly patients who develop hernias often have hernia mesh implant surgery to repair the hernia.
 This is due in large part to the high recurrence rate associated with non-mesh repair.
 Simply using sutures to repair a hernia can result in a hernia recurrence rate of up to 20%.
 In addition, using sutures to repair a hernia requires a much more invasive open surgery, whereas hernia repair with mesh can be done with minimally invasive laparoscopy.

 However, hernia mesh lawsuits are on the rise.
 Over the last few years, hernia mesh failures have resulted in a staggering number of complications, including chronic pain, subsequent surgeries and even death.
-Call our firm for more information at 800.229.7704.
+Contact us for more information at absolutely no cost to you.

 Hernia mesh (and any medical devices) complications or failure can occur for any number of reasons, and symptoms can develop months, or even years after surgery.
 Among the most common of these reasons for failure are defective mesh design, poor choice of mesh material and the use of too much hernia mesh material during a procedure.
 If you are experiencing any of the symptoms of hernia mesh failure listed below, contact your doctor immediately.